maezred/IntelliDoors/README.md

 IntelliDoors provides additional functionality for doors, including:

-  - When a player opens a door (i.e. no redstone), it can automatically close after a delay.
+  - When a player interacts with a door, it can reset after a delay.
+    - If the door is not powered, and a player opens it via right click, it will automatically shut after a delay.
+    - If the door is powered and a player closes it via right click, it will automatically open after a delay.
+    - Default is 5 seconds.
-  - When a door has a sibling, that sibling can mirror the other.
+  - When a door has a sibling/s, that/those sibling/s can mirror the other/s.
+    - If you right click the a door, its sibling/s will open too (the clicked door will open instantly because that action is demonstrated client-side, but the sibling/s will open after 1 tick).
+    - If you power a door, its sibling/s open too (perfectly in sync).
+    - Simple pressure plates feel less glitchy.
+    - Enabled by default.
   - When redstone power is lost doors can shut after a delay.
+    - Prevents you from pressing a button, walking forward, and having the door slam on your face.
+    - Default is 2 seconds.
   - Iron doors can be configured to open without redstone.
+    - Disabled by default.

 All features are fully configurable.
 Each type of door can be configured individually.